LauraHBui/Modelling-Crime-Data-2021/docs/06-hypotheses.md

 Last time, we were introduced to inferential statistics: we used a sample of observations, taken from the population, to draw conclusions about this population.
 We did this to understand how a sample statistic (such as the sample mean) can be used to make inferences about the parameters (such as the true mean value in the population).

 We often, however, use samples not only to make inferences about the population of interest, but to also answer research questions.
-For example, we might want to know if students experience more burglary than non-students?
-Do men worry about crime more so than women?
+For example, we might want to know if students experience more burglary than non-students; do men worry about crime more so than women?
 Do different ethnic groups have different levels of trust in the police?

 In this session, we are going to learn the first step in making predictions about our world: hypothesis testing.
 In crime and criminal justice research, **hypotheses** (essentially predictions) are made and tested frequently.
 Hypotheses estimate what we will observe in our data.